theRealAph/ScopeLocals/README.md

 text.
 Using a `Supplier` avoids the cost of formatting when logging is disabled.

 `log()` is a good candidate for the use of rebinding.
-The `Logger` code is trusted code.
-However, it is expected to call the formatter, which is untrusted code.
-This untrusted code should only need to do text formatting.
+The `Supplier` passed to the `Logger` should only need to do text formatting.
 It should not need to do any work that requires permissions.
 It would be ideal if the extent local variable `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `formatter.get()` call.